-• The Divisioning Round
+The Divisioning Round

-- The first day of competition will feature the divisional round. - This round is intended to establish the skill levels and comparable skill levels between teams in an effort to create the fairest divisioning for round-robin play. - Teams will play a minimum of 3 divisioning games. - 2 games will be played against teams believed to be of similar skill levels based on play at qualifiers. - 1 game will be played against someone in the division above or below. - Divisioning games will be the largest determinate of the final divisions for the round-robin games on day 2. - Games will be played as follows: - 15-minute games (2, 7-minute halves with a one-minute halftime) - All players must play in the divisional round. - The remaining rules and regulations will remain the same as in qualifiers, as seen below. - There will be no overtime in division games. - Division selections and decisions are final and cannot be protested.
+- o The first day of competition will feature the divisional round. - This round is intended to establish the skill levels and comparable skill levels between teams in an effort to create the fairest divisioning for round-robin play. - Teams will play a minimum of 3 divisioning games. - 2 games will be played against teams believed to be of similar skill levels based on play at qualifiers. - 1 game will be played against someone in the division above or below. - Divisioning games will be the largest determinate of the final divisions for the round-robin games on day 2. - Games will be played as follows: - o 15-minute games (2, 7-minute halves with a one-minute halftime) - o All players must play in the divisional round. - The remaining rules and regulations will remain the same as in qualifiers, as seen below. - There will be no overtime in division games. - Division selections and decisions are final and cannot be protested.

-Round Robin Format within your division
+• Round Robin Format within your division

-- Games are 25 minutes, with two 12-minute halves.
-A one-minute 'halftime' - Teams will play a set of three games against their division (if teams are required to play more than three games to ensure teams reach the 3-game mark any games after the first 3 will not count towards the standings) - Teams will then enter the playoffs playing a series of semi semi-final games, a finals and if applicable a bronze medal game.
-Number of games will depend on he number of teams in each division - Game Points Scoring System: - 3 points for a win. - 1 points for a tie. - Tie breakers at Championships to be determined in succession: - Highest game points (based on the scoring system outlined above). - Head-to-Head - Lowest points against average. - Best points differential - Random Computerized Draw - Overtime - Overtime will only come into effect in medal games.
-Otherwise, ties will stand at the end of regulation time. - In the event of a tie, an extra 2 minutes of time will be added to the clock. - The team who lost position (with the coin flip) at the start of the game will start with the ball. - If teams are still tied after 2 minutes, a shootout will occur.
-Teams will alternate penalty shots, and match makes with makes.
-The game is won once a team makes a shot and the other team misses.
-Teams must alternate kickers after each shot. - In the event of a three-way tie, once a team has been eliminated from the tie, the tiebreaking process for the remaining two teams will start at the beginning.
+- o Games are 25 minutes, with two 12-minute halves.
+A one-minute 'halftime'

+- Teams will play a set of three games against their division (if teams are required to play more than three games to ensure teams reach the 3-game mark any games after the first 3 will not count towards the standings)

+- Teams will then enter the playoffs playing a series of semi-final games, finals, and, if applicable, a bronze medal game.
+Number of games will depend on the number of teams in each division

+- Game Points Scoring System:

+- 3 points for a win.

+- 1 points for a tie.

+- Tie breakers at Championships to be determined in succession:

+- Highest game points (based on the scoring system outlined above).

+- Head-to-Head

+- Lowest points against average.

+- Best points differential

+- Random Computerized Draw